 Nearly a marathon of hiking, including outrunning a thunderstorm, brought us to Grand Lake, the penultimate trail town in Colorado.

-With nearly a marathon hike planned for today, CareFree and I managed to get up early, and started hiking at 6:30.
+With a very long day planned, CareFree and I managed to get up early, and started hiking at 6:30.
 With the sun still quite low in the sky, the rain overnight left the forest damp and humid.
-Fortunately, though, we had much easier trail to hike, and we started off making good progress.
+Fortunately, though, we had much easier trail to hike than yesterday, and we started off making good progress.